distributed-timetable-assistant/doc/src/en/design/README.md

 # **Design**

-The **Distributed Timetable Assistant (DTA)** design focuses on extensibility, fairness, and reactive evaluation.
+The **Distributed Timetable Assistant (DiTA)** design focuses on extensibility, fairness, and reactive evaluation.
 It provides the abstract mechanisms that enable the marketplace described in the [Overview](../overview.md).

 ![Distributed Timetable Assistant Design](../images/design.png)